widok/widok/docs/chapters/05-router.md

 # Router
-When dealing with applications that consist of more than one page, a routing system becomes inevitable.
+When developing applications that consist of more than one page, a routing system becomes inevitable.

-The router observes the URL's fragment identifier.
-For example in ``application.html#/page`` the part after the hash symbol ``/page`` denotes the fragment identifier.
-A router is initialised with a set of routes which defines all addressable pages.
+The router observes the fragment identifier of the browser URL.
+For example, in ``application.html#/page`` the part after the hash mark denotes the fragment identifier, that is ``/page``.
+The router is initialised with a set of known routes.
 A fallback route may also be specified.

 ## Interface
 The router may be used as follows: